smart-edge-open/specs/doc/core-network/openness_cnca.md

 ```shell
 kubectl cnca apply -f <config.yml>
 ```

+When the subscription is created successfully, the `apply` command will return the subscription identifier `<subscription-id>`, which should be used in further correspondence with AF concerning this particular subscription.
+It is the responsibility of the user to retain the `<subscription-id>` as `kube-cnca` is a stateless function.

+> NOTE: All active subscriptions can be retrieved from AF through command `kubectl cnca get subscriptions`.

 To retrieve an existing subscription with a known subscription ID, use the below command:
 ```shell